Private Cloud on AWS Deployment Options

 Backups and logs

-For Private Cloud customers, by default, backups will be processed and stored in the United States (USA).
+For Private Cloud on AWS customers, by default, backups will be processed and stored in the United States (USA).
 Service logs will be processed in the region closest to where Private Cloud is hosted, currently, this includes:

 If you have data sovereignty requirements, Auth0 supports Public Cloud deployments in the following regions: